Chapter 36

 “It's only a fence” (((and))) “Are you afraid of the big bad wolf?”

 So sweet and kind was this child of nature who I remembered from the craquelure painting of my youth.
-There was an alarm clock on a long table in a room where the child was now standing, nothing else.
-The clock seemed as though it were trying to go off, but couldn't for it was swelling fast and in an uneven manner.
+There was an alarm clock on a long table in a room where the child was now standing, but nothing else.
+The clock seemed as though it was trying to go off but couldn't.
 I knew now that the clock was going to explode.

 Wanting no harm done to the girl, I took hold of the situation and transported her to a train leaving for an unknown destination.
-She waved to me with her arm out the window, but was semi obscured by the fog.
+She waved to me with her arm out the window, but her image was obscured by the fog.
 She spoke only a few words, until I could no longer hear her voice.
-I was now becoming teary-eyed as I thought of that painting, and all that was lost in the realm of time.
+I was now becoming teary-eyed as I thought of that painting, and all that was lost in time.

 Pg 257 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 In my mind, she smiled as a young girl would smile, but I could also see that she really didn't want to go.
 She had to, for the sake of all things well.
-The train rolled off into the distance, and all that was left behind were thick layers of a hazy mist.
+As the train rolled off into the distance, all that was left behind were thick layers of a hazy mist.

-She was safe, and would live her long-forgotten days in peace.
+She was safe and would live her long-forgotten days in peace.
+Peaceful nothingness, I thought.

-What it all boils down to is that is we are nothing more than flesh and blood people.
-Living and toiling because someone wished to create us.
+What it all boils down to is that we are nothing more than flesh and blood people living and toiling because someone wished to create us.
 I am sure our parents were faced with many options, as were the people of society before us.
 However, as we came to be, they provided love and care.

 I then remembered where I saw that fence.

-Of the present time, there was nothing to consume me, and I was once again relieved.
-The world had relaxed and I slipped out of its grasp to establish myself in obscurity.
-Where colors are dull grey, and second chances are that perfect shade of blue an artist will never find.
+At present, there was nothing to consume me, and I was once again relieved.
+The world had relaxed, and I slipped out of its grasp to establish myself in obscurity.
+Where colors are dull grey, and second chances are that perfect shade of blue an artist never seems to find.

 A problem can only be solved by finding its solution, but to lose a child or loved one, the issue may never be resolved and may drive people to commit unspeakable acts.
 Those internal wounds affect the heart by shocking the subconscious mind into believing that nothing will ever be the same again.

-As for me, I no longer wished to be a participant in this life, but merely an observer, for in my heart, I knew I would never be able to find any resolve in that one particular area of my aforementioned past.
+As for me, I no longer wished to be a participant in this life, but merely an observer, for in my heart, I knew I would never be able to find any resolution in that one area of my aforementioned past.

 I looked down at the weeds in the yard nearby, and it felt like I was in Missouri.
-Why Missouri, I'll never know, but that's what I felt, so I'm not going to lie to you.
-Never at any time, did an object materialize in front of me, nor did anyone just magically appear.
+Why Missouri?
+I'll never know, but that's what I felt.
+Never at any time did an object materialize in front of me, nor did anyone just magically appear.
 Only the very aspect of the environment had changed.

 I was looking through eyes that weren't my own; I was gaining a different perspective.